SahidMiller/bch-zakat/README.md

 Commands:

-`launch-campaign`
+`launch-campaign` returns a p2sh output to fund a new campaign

-`pledge --wif`
+`pledge --wif` returns a p2sh output to pledge to a campaign

-`accept <pledgedAmount> <pledgerPkh> --pledgeTxId --pledgeTxVout --campaignTxId --campaignTxVout --campaignCurrentTotal --ledger`
+`accept <pledgedAmount> <pledgerPkh> --pledgeTxId --pledgeTxVout --campaignTxId --campaignTxVout --campaignCurrentTotal --ledger` returns a raw transaction to unlock a pledge and lock into a campaign

+`claim --campaignTxId --campaignTxVout --campaignCurrentTotal --ledger` returns a raw transaction to unlock a campaign after the goal is met

-`claim --campaignTxId --campaignTxVout --campaignCurrentTotal --ledger` `reclaim  --campaignTxId --campaignTxVout --campaignCurrentTotal --ledger`
+`reclaim  --campaignTxId --campaignTxVout --campaignCurrentTotal --ledger` returns a raw transaction to unlock a campaign after the goal has not been met.